thunlp/UltraChat/README.md

 - [ ] Train a model on UltraChat and conduct in-detail analysis, welcome to use it to train your chat model!
 - [ ] There will be a Chinese version of UltraChat.

+## Limitations

+- Auto-generated data may contain hallucination and other formats of falst facts.
+This issue will mainly appear on the first sector of the data.
+- To address the issue, more extensive post-processing will be conducted.

 ## Citation
 Feel free to cite the repo if you think UltraChat is useful.